tpluscode/rdfine/readme.md

 ### Native

 While plain JS objects are the preferred way to access the graphs, they do not completely replace the underlying [RDF/JS dataset][dataset].
-Both RDFin objects and the dataset can be modified simultaneously, with changes to one immediately reflected in the other.
+Both RDFine objects and the dataset can be modified simultaneously, with changes to one immediately reflected in the other.

 ### Effective